Trade dollar (United States coin): Production

 Linderman assumed the position of Director of the Mint and Pollock became Superintendent of the Philadelphia Mint.
 In July 1873, production began on the dies needed to strike the coins.
 During this time, in a telegram to Pollock, Linderman asked that production of trade dollars be hastened because Mexico was preparing to issue another series of dollars with the older design popular in Asia, a design that was discontinued in 1866.
 The first trade dollars were struck during a ceremony held on July 11, 1873.
 Forty thousand pieces were issued in the first release, on July 14.
 The Carson City Mint received its first dies for the new coins on July 22, and those intended for the San Francisco Mint arrived shortly after.
 In total, 396,635 business strikes and 865 proof coins were struck at the Philadelphia Mint during the first year of production.
 The Carson City and San Francisco mints struck 124,500 and 703,000 coins respectively.

 There were complaints that year from officials at all three of the mints concerning the quality of the coins produced.
 In the summer of 1874, coiner A. Loudon Snowden issued a formal complaint to Pollock about the quality of the strikings, most notably on the high points of the design; Barber began modifying the design later that year, reducing the relief.
 The modified dies began service in 1875.
 In the fall of that year, Linderman suggested that the reverse of the trade dollar should be altered in 1876 to commemorate the centennial of American independence; Pollock opposed the idea, noting that such a change would be difficult to carry out because Congressional approval would be necessary and that it might cause the coin to lose favor in East Asia.
 In May 1876, former assistant engraver Anthony C. Paquet created a reverse die after being hired by Linderman to improve the striking quality of the coins.
 Linderman approved of the new design, but it was ultimately rejected by Mint officials due to fears of Chinese disapproval.

-Though production of business strikes ended in 1878, the striking of proof coins continued in limited numbers until 1883, when the final mintage of 979 coins was struck at the Philadelphia Mint.
-In 1908, it was discovered that ten proofs dated 1884 and five dated 1885 were produced, but these pieces are not listed in official records and it is unknown when they were created.
+Though production of business strikes ended in 1878, the striking of proof coins continued in limited numbers until 1883, when the final 979 coins were minted at the Philadelphia Mint.
+In 1908, it was discovered that ten proofs dated 1884 and five dated 1885 had been produced, but they are not listed in official records and it is not known when they were created.